Foot Fracture in Adults

 - Cracking sounds when you move your foot

-- Swelling, bruising, blistering, or open breaks in the skin of your injured foot
+- Swelling, bruising, blistering, or open skin breaks

 - Trouble moving your foot or walking

 How is a foot fracture diagnosed?

-Your healthcare provider will examine your foot.
-He may touch your foot to see if you have decreased feeling.
+Your healthcare provider will examine your foot and check for decreased feeling.
 He or she will check for any open skin breaks.
 He or she may check your foot movement.
 You may need any of the following tests:

 - An x-ray, CT scan, or MRI may be used to check for a broken bone or other injury.
 Contrast liquid may be used to help your foot show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

-- Bone scan: You are given a small, safe amount of radioactive dye in an IV.
+- A bone scan may be used to check for a broken bone.
+You will be given a small amount of radioactive dye in an IV.
 Pictures will then be taken of your foot.

 How is a foot fracture treated?

 Treatment depends on the kind of fracture you have and how bad it is.
 You may need any of the following:

 - A boot, cast, or splint may be put on your foot and lower leg to decrease your foot movement.
-These work to hold the broken bones in place, decrease pain, and prevent further damage to your foot.
+These work to hold the broken bones in place, decrease pain, and prevent more damage to your foot.